 How to Do a Restaurant Soft Opening

-Now that you're sold on why to run a soft opening for your restaurant, let's go about how to do one.
+Now that you've heard why restaurateurs run soft openings, let's go about how to do one.

 1. Offer a Limited Menu